rodoulak/desalsim/example/Example_1_Tutorial.md

 ```
 ##### Create NFMass Objects
 After setting all the required inputs, then you can create the functions' objectives.
+NFMass is a class used to represent Mass Balance for Nanofiltration Unit.
+In particular, it calculates the permeate and concentrate flow rates, and their ion concentrations.
+NFMass takes as input the names of components (_comp_), the ion concentration in the feed (_C_in_), the rejection rates of the ions (_rjr_values_), the % of water recovery (_Wrec_) and the feed flow rate (_Qf_).

 ```python
     # Function to create NFMass objects for different components
 def create_nfmass_objects(components, C_in, rjr_values, Wrec, Qf):